home-assistant/home-assistant.io/source/_integrations/lyric.markdown

 ## Setup

-To set up this integration, you first **must** set up a developer account with Honeywell:
+To set up this integration, you first **must** set up a developer account with Honeywell using the same email address as your Resideo account:

 1. Go to the [developer site](https://developer.honeywellhome.com) and register with an account.
 2. Next, create a [new app](https://developer.honeywellhome.com/user/me/apps/add) via the `My Apps` section.
    1. App Name: You can use any name here, but it must not contain special characters.
    2. Callback URL: `https://my.home-assistant.io/redirect/oauth`
+   3. The app will be approved automatically.
+Click on the name of the app to view the *Consumer Key* and *Consumer Secret* values which you will need later.

 {% details "I have manually disabled My Home Assistant" %}